-Welcome to JOLISAA (Joint learning in and about Innovation Systems in African Agriculture), a project funded under the EU FP7 KBBE program that was launched in February 2010 and will last until July 2013.
+The JOLISAA (Joint learning in and about Innovation Systems in African Agriculture) project was funded under the EU FP7 KBBE program and operated from February 2010 to July 2013.

-To this end, lessons learnt about recent experiences with agricultural/rural innovation involving multiple stakeholders in Kenya, South Africa and Benin are being synthesised by combining joint case-study assessment with capacity-strengthening and networking at various scales.
-Lessons are sought in terms of the practices, concepts, approaches, methods used, and in terms of the context ("enabling environment"), in which such experiences took place.
+To this end, lessons learnt about recent experiences with agricultural/rural innovation involving multiple stakeholders in Kenya, South Africa and Benin have been synthesised by combining joint case-study assessment with capacity-strengthening and networking at various scales.
+Lessons were (and are still) sought in terms of the practices, concepts, approaches, methods used, and in terms of the context ("enabling environment"), in which such experiences took place.

-Joint learning among project partners and with local/ national stakeholders is at the heart of the project’s operation: it is being fostered by engaging diverse stakeholders, including researchers, practitioners and policymakers in JOLISAA activities.
+Joint learning among project partners and with local/ national stakeholders was central to the project’s operation: it was fostered by engaging diverse stakeholders, including researchers, practitioners and policymakers in JOLISAA activities.